joeyklee/simple-express-api/README.md

 ***
 # Future directions
 ***

+We didn't get into a bunch of things, but here's some things you can think about later on.
+A great book reference for all this is Express in Action: https://www.manning.com/books/express-in-action

 - simple logging with the morgan library
 - express view rendering
 - http & https